At the School of Physiotherapy Clinics we can help you recover from injuries, whether the problem is accident-related or has developed over time.

 If you've had a recent fracture or surgery and are not sure if physiotherapy is right for you, please contact us to talk about it.

-If you need a car park for your next appointment, please call 03 479 5757 or ask at Clinics reception.
+If you need a car park for your next appointment in Dunedin, please phone us or ask at Clinics reception.

 Parking is available via a booking system only and is located across from the School of Physiotherapy, outside the Benham building.